Use case · Updated April 29, 2026

 Discord doesn't record voice channels natively.
 Here's the cleanest workflow: Craig bot for recording, ScribeForge for transcription.
 End-to-end, free.

-Yes — any Discord voice call can be transcribed for free, but Discord itself doesn't record.
+Yes — any Discord voice call can be transcribed, but Discord itself doesn't record.
 The standard combo is Craig (free recording bot) → ScribeForge (transcription).
 Craig captures multi-track audio (one file per speaker), and ScribeForge transcribes each track in 10–30 seconds.
-Result: a perfectly labeled transcript with no diarization guesswork.
+Result: a cleaner transcript workflow with less reliance on automatic speaker attribution.

 Heads up — recording laws vary by jurisdiction.
 In two-party-consent regions (most of the EU, several US states), every participant must agree before recording.
 Announce the recording when Craig joins.